 “For diseases with established treatment options, holding out for certainty may be prudent.
 But when options are limited and there are safe treatments with evidence for effectiveness, holding out for certainty can be catastrophic,” Ladapo wrote in a Wall Street Journal op-ed titled “Too Much Caution Is Killing Covid Patients.”

-Fareed agreed, saying, “I would uplift the suppression of early treatment and the consideration of a number of medicines that can slow down early virus replication and allow the individual not to progress to be hospitalized and die.
+Fareed agreed, saying, “By far, for me, the worst thing has been the suppression of early treatment and the consideration of a number of [medicines] that can suppress the early viral replication and allow the individuals not to progress to be hospitalized and die.”

 He said medications such as hydroxychloroquine, fluvoxamine, bromhexine, and ivermectin “should be offered from the get-go and not be stigmatized” as testing them continues.